Enterprise Compute Cloud

 Q How much storage do I get with a VM?

-The default amount of storage with each VM is 60GiB.
+The default amount of storage which comes with a VM is 60GiB of Tier 2 storage.

 The only exception is Micro sized VM’s which have a fixed 10GiB allocation which cannot be increased.